 Warm the Flue

-In winter, cold air can fill the chimney flue, keeping warm air from exiting.
-You may benefit from warming the chimney with either a blow dryer or a makeshift torch (since you’re making a fire anyway).
-Starting a fire in a warm chimney instead of a cold one can be the difference between a generous blaze and no fire at all.
+Cold air can fill the chimney flue in winter, keeping warm air from exiting.
+You may benefit from warming the chimney with a blow dryer or a makeshift torch (since you’re making a fire anyway).
+Starting a fire in a warm chimney instead of a cold one can be the difference between a generous blaze and no fire.

 Build Better Fires and Keep Them Going!